-Do you have questions surrounding planning a funeral that is both meaningful and heartfelt?
+Do you have questions about planning a meaningful and heartfelt funeral?
 Working with a dedicated memorial service advisor at Legacy Funeral & Cremation Care will help you along the way to answer any questions you may have.

 What is a funeral?